Big Bay Point Light: Bed and breakfast

-In 1979, in his 80s and in poor health, the Pick sold the keeper's house to Dan Hitchens of Traverse City.
+In 1979, in his 80s and in poor health, Pick sold the keeper's house to Dan Hitchens of Traverse City.
 Hitchens added bathrooms and executive meeting rooms, intending to convert the place to a bed and breakfast.

 Five years later, Hitchens sold the lighthouse to an investment group of whom the managing owners were Norman Gotschall, and his wife.
 Bed-and-breakfast amenities were added, the fog signal building was reopened, additional acreage acquired, and hiking trails opened.
 The new bed-and-breakfast opened in 1986.

 Nearing retirement, the Gotschalls and their partners decided to sell, and in March 1992 the lighthouse was purchased by the fourth owners, John Gale, Linda Gamble, and Jeff Gamble.
 In 2018 Nick Korstad purchased the lighthouse, and has been running it as a Bed and Breakfast, while restoring the interior and exterior.